-At university, I was fascinated by how our social environment influences our well-being, so I became a medical sociologist.
+At university, I was fascinated by how the social environment impacts our mental health, so I became a medical sociologist.
 My main research interests are how stress influences mental health and how people cope.
+My current research is funded by a grant from the National Institutes of Health to study the influence of stress, social support, and depression on Alzheimer’s Disease and related dementias in the United States.
 Before joining UH, I was an Assistant Professor at the University of Miami in Florida.
 I was born and raised in Vancouver, Canada, and I dreamed of living in Hawaiʻi.
-I am happy to be a member of the UH sociology department, teach here, and study this culturally diverse place.
+I enjoy being a member of the UH Department of Sociology, teaching here, and studying this culturally diverse place.

 - PhD, Sociology, Indiana University – Bloomington, 2005

 - MA, Sociology, Queen’s University, Kingston, Ontario, Canada, 1999